gdm413229/swwmgz_m/ExtendedLore.md

   decides to attack mankind.
 Doom 3 happens.
 - 2147: Reginald E. Griggs Jr. is imprisoned after countless human remains were found in the basement of his summer house in Olathe.
-- 2148: The Doom episodes happen as the UAC still hasn't learned their lesson.
+- Early 2148: The Doom episodes happen as the UAC still hasn't learned their lesson.
 The only survivor of the incidents on Phobos and Deimos, the "Doom Marine", arrives on Earth after having fought his way out of Hell, only to find it invaded by Demon armies.
 The UAC comes into contact with him and he's tasked with stopping the invasion by reaching the gate they used to enter our world, and closing it shut.
-Seeing an opportunity to compete against the UAC, Akari Labs deploys the first Demolitionist, and gives them the same mission.
+- June 6, 2148: Seeing an opportunity to compete against the UAC, Akari Labs deploys the first Demolitionist, and gives them the same mission.
 After the victory against the Icon of Sin, the invasion ends.
 Saya rewards the Demolitionist with a maidbot body, and a date.
-Months later, and despite having been thoroughly reformed, the UAC still hasn't learned anything, and another invasion happens.
-The "Doom marine" is sent there, Plutonia begins.
+- Late 2148: Months later, and despite having been thoroughly reformed, the UAC still hasn't learned anything, and another invasion happens.
+The "Doom Marine" is sent there, Plutonia begins.
 - 2149: An UAC-owned ship en route to the Jupiter base is hijacked, Demon reinforcements arrive.
 The marine manages to fight them off again (Evilution).
 After the incident he is decomissioned, and the Doom episodes